-Fond du Lac Tribal and Community College offers three room options.
+Fond du Lac Tribal and Community College offer three room options.
 These descriptions provide a general idea of the layout options available in the housing facility:

 A comfortable-sized, apartment-style unit accommodating four students, with two students in each bedroom, and one bathroom inside the apartment.
 Features kitchen with dining area, and a pleasant living room area.

 The most popular apartment-style configuration, accommodates six students, with two students in each bedroom, and two bathrooms inside the apartment.
 Features kitchen with dining area, and a spacious living room, some with unique vaulted ceilings.

 Quad dorm room

 The basic floor plan accommodates up to four students in one large living area.
 Includes kitchen and bathroom inside the unit.
 Four beds are double bunked.